venkatraju1284/JavaIntake/readme.md

 ## Dependencies

 The following dependencies are required
+* Java 11 or higher
 * docker-compose version 1.28 or later
 * docker engine to build and run containers
-Optionally you could have a [docker](https://hub.docker.com) account to explore the dependencies.
+* On Windows machine Docker desktop would get correct docker dependencies.
+Be sure to enable TLS Optionally you could have a [docker](https://hub.docker.com) account to explore the dependencies.

 ## Usage